-To be admitted into a degree program at Acsenda School of Management, applicants must meet the minimum admissions requirements outlined below.
+To be admitted into a degree program at Acsenda School of Management, applicants must meet the minimum entrance requirements outlined below:

 Applicants must have graduated from an education institution accredited by one of the regional or national accrediting bodies, or the Ministry of Education (or equivalency) of that country.

 Due to differences in world educational and grading systems, satisfactory completion of secondary education is not necessarily an acceptable basis for admission to the first year.
 Acsenda reserves the right to determine whether an applicant is eligible for admission and to determine what transfer credit, if any, may be granted to international applicants with prior post-secondary education.

 Applicants must have graduated from an accredited academic or college-prep program and have four (4) years of English (not ESL) to the senior level and three (3) years of math to the senior level with a cumulative average of 65% in math; and at least three (3) other senior academic subjects.
 Standardized tests such as SAT or ACT are not required but good scores on such tests improve an applicant’s chances of admission.

 British Education System

 Applicants must have a minimum of 5 GCSE’s (General Certificate in Secondary Education) including English Language or Literature and Maths (pass mark of 5 (C) or above).
 Also, applicants must have completed 3 A-Levels in a relevant subject area with a minimum grade C or above.
 Applicants who present subjects at the A-level with minimum grades of B may be granted first-year transfer credit for those subjects if applicable to the program of study at Acsenda.
 All General Certificates of Secondary Education (GCSE’s), must be certified.